Welcome Back!

 How can you help with the response after a natural disaster?

-Unfortunately, despite all the advancements in technology, we don’t always know when a natural disaster may strike.
+Unfortunately, despite all the advancements in technology, we don’t always know when a hazard or natural disaster may strike.
 But we do know that the key to survival is preparation and support.

 Following a natural disaster in the countries where we work, ChildFund provides emergency assistance in a number of ways.
 This could include: